Jurek-Raben/DawProject-Tool/README.md

 - Track automation mapping, this only works so far, if the VST3 uses index as parameterID, e.g. Redux VST3.
 But most plugins won't work, because they use unique parameter ids instead.
 The tool currently exports the index value.
 - VST3 preset export, read below
+- VST2 preset export using the VST2 info tool included (a workaround)

 #### What’s missing / not implemented yet